 Do I have to water bath can this recipe?

-If you do decide to processes the mustard pickles, the canned jars will easily last 8 months or longer if stored in a cool, dark pantry.
+If you do decide to process the mustard pickles, the canned jars will easily last 8 months or longer if stored in a cool, dark pantry.

 What ingredients will you need?